February 1, 2022

 Here are some reasons why so many companies are turning to voice authentication and some benefits that they can reap from this technology.

 Higher Security Without Additional Passwords

-The most significant benefit of voice biometrics is how secure and difficult to tamper with it is.
 As each person has unique physical characteristics when it comes to their voice, companies can verify the identity of a caller by analyzing their voice and then comparing it with a voiceprint stored inside their system.

 This way, you can add an extra layer of security to your call center without asking the customer multiple verification questions or for a password.
-In most situations, voice verification will be more than enough security on its own, for example when a customer wants just to check the status of their order.
+In certain situations, voice verification will be more than enough security on its own, for example, when a customer wants just to check the status of their order.
 For more complicated cases though (like billing issues), you could combine voice verification with one authentication question to be extra sure that you are speaking to the right person.
-By doing this you increase your security and make contacting your call center easier for your customers, so what's not to like?
+By doing this, you increase your security and make contacting your call center easier for your customers, so what's not to like?

 80% of customers are more likely to buy a product or service from a brand that provides personalized experiences, and passive voice biometrics can definitely help with that.
 By analyzing each caller’s voice, contact center agents can quickly identify the speaker’s identity and then access all the data they need to personalize the conversation.

 But if you don't know the person who is calling, you can learn a great deal about them just by listening to their voice.
 For example, if the speaker is an older person, you might need to be more patient when speaking with them to make sure they understand what you are saying.
 If you know ahead of time that an older person is calling, for example, you can immediately adjust the way you speak to their needs in order to make solving their problem much easier.